 Missing home?
-As a kid somehow I dismissed Idli everytime my mom even attempted to make it for Breakfast, but now like every other Indian Foodie, I find myself experimenting with Idly like there’s no better comfort food. #QuirksOfAdulthood
+As a kid somehow I dismissed Idli every time my mom even attempted to make it for Breakfast, but now like every other Indian Foodie, I find myself experimenting with Idly like there’s no better comfort food. #QuirksOfAdulthood

-Over the past few years I’ve been experimenting with Idly varieties and have been inventing my own Chaat variations using Idly batter.
+Over the past few years, I’ve been experimenting with Idly varieties and have been inventing my own Chaat variations using Idly batter.
 Since it is branded safe and healthy, Idly is Masquerading in many new recipes in my kitchen (I’ll release the recipes very soon).
-But even without trying so hard, there are multiple Idly variations you can try at home at leisure (many are new and exciting)..
+But even without trying so hard, there are multiple Idly variations you can try at home at leisure (many are new and exciting).
 Take a read!

 NOTE: You might have read different blogs with different recipes for preparing Idly batter.
-Some recommend certain ingredients while the others dismiss it.
+Some recommend certain ingredients while others dismiss them.
 It’s always a hit and miss.
 After multiple references, I made note of the proportions and technique that worked for me.*Scroll to read how I make soft Idlis*

 PS: Serve hot with any Chutney or Sambar or just Idli Podi (powder) and gingerly oil